-There are more solutions to help stop chimping besides buying a Fujifilm X Pro 3.
+There are more solutions to help stop chimping than buying a Fujifilm X Pro 3.
 But we need to take one step at a time.
 Chimping in photography is like an addiction to fast food.

 You cannot force a regular consumer to just miraculously stop doing it forever, expecting them to instantly stop a repeated routine is just too much.